A look on equations describing pseudospherical surfaces

+\begin{remark} Reyes proved that the CH equation is geometrically integrable \cite{reyes2002}, which is the starting point for the results established in \cite{freire-ch}, bringing qualitative information to the surface from the properties of the initial data of Cauchy problems involving the CH equation. \end{remark}

 \begin{remark} A topic not treated in this paper is the question of immersion, into the Euclidean space, of the abstract surfaces determined by the solutions of PSS equations.
-It is well known that PSS can be (locally) immersed into the three-dimensional space.
+It is well known that PSS can be (locally) immersed in the three-dimensional space.
 In particular, there are works studying the immersion of surfaces determined by equations, see \cite{tarcisio,freire-dp,kah-book, kah-cag, kah,reyes2000jmp} and references therein. \end{remark}

 \begin{remark} The results reported in \cite{tarcisio} say that the immersion of a PSS determined by a generic solution of the CH equation must depend on an infinite number of derivatives of the solution.
 However, the results established in \cite{freire-ch}, see also \cite{nilay,freire-dp,freire-arxiv} tell us that the manifold may have a metric with finite regularity (see Theorem \ref{teo3.1}).
 This is, however, not a contradiction.
 In \cite{tarcisio} it is assumed that the solutions are $C^\infty$ and then, the natural {\it locus} for all the involved functions and forms are the jet space, eventually an infinite jet space.
 The results in \cite{freire-ch} are obtained in a context of finite jets, meaning that a second fundamental form cannot have arbitrary derivatives.